Online gambling is legal and live in Pennsylvania, and that includes poker too.

 In April, PGCB Executive Director Kevin O’Toole announced poker sites would have the green light to launch on July 15.
-None did, but the PGCB said it is a matter of time before the seven PA casino license holders officially join the legal, regulated online poker market.
+None did at first, but the PGCB said it was a matter of time.
+That happened in November with Mount Airy Casino and with PokerStars as their partner.

 How online poker works in PA